-- 1. If you are using a trailer, connect it to the towing vehicle and connect the safety chains. - 2.
+- 1. If using a trailer, connect it to the towing vehicle and connect the safety chains. - 2.
 If applicable, connect the trailer brakes and lights. - 3.
-Lower the ramp, ensuring that the angle between the ramp and the ground does not exceed 15 degrees (Figure 26). - 4.
-Back the machine up the ramp (Figure 27).
+Lower the ramp, ensuring that the angle between the ramp and the ground does not exceed 15 degrees (Figure 31). - 4.
+Back the machine up the ramp (Figure 32).

 - 1. Back the machine up the ramp. - 2.
 Drive the machine forward down the ramp. - 5.
-Shut off the engine, remove the key, and move the motion-control levers outward to the PARK position. - 6.
-Tie down the machine near the front caster wheels and the rear frame with straps, chains, cable, or ropes (Figure 28).
+Shut off the engine, remove the key, and engage the parking brake. - 6.
+Tie down the machine near the front caster wheels and the rear frame with straps, chains, cable, or ropes (Figure 33).
 Refer to local regulations for tie-down requirements.